squigglykip/skill-similarity-engine/docs/project-plan.md

 **Testing Deliverables:**
 - [x] Create a test summary document outlining test coverage
 - [ ] *(DEPRIORITIZED)* Document performance benchmarks at various data scales
-- [x] Prepare a troubleshooting guide for common issues
+- [ ] Prepare a troubleshooting guide for common issues
 - [x] Document Power BI integration patterns and best practices
 - [x] Create sample data templates for future testing
-- [x] Reorganize tests into unit, integration, and functional categories

 > **Revised Testing Strategy**: Given the lightweight nature of TF-IDF and our confidence in the scalability of the core algorithm, we'll focus more on integration testing and documentation rather than extensive performance optimization.
 We'll conduct basic performance validation to ensure no unexpected issues arise, but detailed benchmarking is less critical.